Decoupling Task-Solving and Output Formatting in LLM Generation: Introduction

+Instruction fine-tuning~\citep{wei2021finetuned, chung2024scaling} empowers LLMs to solve complex tasks, often enhanced by reasoning strategies like Chain-of-Thought~\citep{wei2022chain} and Tree-of-Thought~\citep{yao2023tree}.
+However, emerging evidence suggests that combining problem-solving instructions with strict output-format requirements in a single prompt negatively impacts performance~\citep{lmsf, long-etal-2025-llms, he2024doespromptformattingimpact}.
+For instance, \citet{long-etal-2025-llms} demonstrate that output structure significantly affects accuracy on benchmarks like MMLU~\citep{hendrycks2020measuring}, while \citet{lmsf} observe that stricter constraints correlate with greater reasoning degradation.
+This suggests that the current paradigm of intertwining task and format instructions (as shown in \Cref{fig:teaser}) may hurt LLMs' reasoning capabilities.

-Attempts have been made to reduce format constraints' impact on LLM generation.
-For instance,~\citet{lmsf} employ a less strict format to give LLM more flexibility.~\citet{long-etal-2025-llms} and \citet{he2024doespromptformattingimpact} explore formats that are more intuitive for the LLM to follow.
-Yet, they still pose certain constraints to the LLM, impairing its reasoning skills.
-Other works~\citep{pmlr-v235-beurer-kellner24a, guidance_ai_2024_guidance, outlines} perform non-neural inference-time control centered toward constraint satisfaction.
-They guarantee format compliance by enforcing the model to decode certain tokens.
-This mechanism fails to consider the interplay with LLM reasoning, often resulting in incoherent output.
-The situation thus highlights the need for a framework that seamlessly decouples format constraints from LLM task solving to unlock the full potential of LLMs.
+To mitigate this, recent works have explored relaxing format strictness~\citep{lmsf} or adopting more intuitive schema~\citep{long-etal-2025-llms, he2024doespromptformattingimpact}.
+Yet, these adjustments still impose constraints that distract LLMs from reasoning.
+Alternatively, constrained decoding frameworks~\citep{pmlr-v235-beurer-kellner24a, guidance_ai_2024_guidance, outlines} ensure compliance by strictly enforcing token transitions.
+However, this rigid intervention does not consider the model's internal reasoning flow, resulting in abrupt cut-offs or incoherent outputs.
+This trade-off highlights the critical need for a framework that seamlessly decouples format constraints from task solving to unlock the full potential of LLMs.